Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 While the objective of PSM (as outlined in this book) is to increase measures such as adequacy, coverage and completeness, inherent properties of the legacy data unfortunately can not be as easily improved.
-We can at least assess and report on the input data consistency, and evaluate and report the final accuracy of the output products.
-Once we have estimated the true mapping accuracy, and under the assumption that mapping accuracy can be linearly improved by increasing the sampling intensity, we can estimate the total additional samples necessary to reach a desired level of accuracy (e.g. even 100% accuracy).
+We can at least assess, and report on, the input data consistency, and evaluate and report the final accuracy of the output products.
+Once we have estimated the true mapping accuracy, and under the assumption that mapping accuracy can be linearly improved by increasing the sampling intensity, we can estimate the total number of additional samples necessary to reach a desired level of accuracy (e.g. even approaching 100% accuracy).

 For Keith Shepherd (ICRAF; personal communication) the key to optimization of decision making is to accurately account for uncertainty